What is Talos? What does your company do?

 Why is Talos better?

 Traditional operating systems like RHEL or Ubuntu have a lot of baggage.
 Lots of components that you just don't need, and it's hard to disentangle them from the system.
 This means your updates are larger and have more points to fail, it means you have more services running and libraries installed than you probably need, which means you have broader exposure to security issues than you have to.
 Talos eliminates all of that.
-There's no console and there's no SSH or telnet, every single management operation happens via an API that we've designed from the ground up.
+There's no console,no SSH or telnet, every single management operation happens via an API that we've designed from the ground up.

 Can I use it today?